tbenade/wercker-devcenter/source/articles/steps/guide.md

 * `success` - writes a success message.
 * `fail` - writes a failure message and **stops execution**.
-It also sets the text which will be displayed on the build/deploy page.
+It also sets the text which will be displayed on the build/deploy page (like calling the setMessage function).
 * `warn` - writes a warning message.
 * `info` - writes a informational message.
 * `debug` - writes a debug message.